 - our legitimate interests or those of a third party

-For example, we believe it is in the V&A's legitimate interests in pursuit of its mission to be the world's leading museum of art, design and performance and to enrich people's lives by promoting knowledge, understanding and enjoyment of the designed world to keep certain people who have attended our events informed of ongoing and future events, activities and opportunities at and with the V&A, to keep in touch with existing supporters and identify potential supporters, to track service usage in the Academy Online to ensure we are offering relevant content, and to share visitor data on request with NHS Test and Trace in the interests of keeping our visitors and staff safe.
+For example, we believe it is in the V&A's legitimate interests in pursuit of its mission to be the world's leading museum of art, design and performance and to enrich people's lives by promoting knowledge, understanding and enjoyment of the designed world to keep certain people who have attended our events informed of ongoing and future events, activities and opportunities at and with the V&A, to keep in touch with existing supporters and identify potential supporters, and to track service usage in the Academy Online to ensure we are offering relevant content.

 - compliance with a legal obligation

 For example, the law requires us to retain certain information about donations and transactions for tax and audit purposes.